supersim3/RandomNum/README.md

 RandomNum
 =========

 A random number game.
-Guess the number to win
+Guess the number to win.
+WORK IN PROGRESS!